 where $v_d$ denotes the volume in $\R^{d}$ of the unit sphere. \end{remark}

-In the following lemma, we find thresholds on $\rho$, the ratio of particle and hard-sphere radii, in order for three-body or $k$-body interactions occur.
-See also \cite{WJL22} for a geometric computation in the case of differently shaped bodies.
+In the following lemma, we give thresholds on $\rho$ for three-body or $k$-body interactions to occur.
+The computation of $\rho_2$ is classical, see for example~\cite{HL02,LT11}; see also~\cite{WJL22} for a geometric computation in the case of differently-shaped bodies.

 \begin{lemma} The multi-body depletion interaction reduces to a pair interaction as soon as the size proportionality factor $\rho$ between the particles and the hard spheres is bounded from above by $\rho_2\defeq \frac{2}{3}\sqrt{3}-1\simeq 0.1547$.
 Moreover, $4$-body depletion interactions can appear, in dimension $d=2$, only if $\rho > \rho_3\defeq \sqrt{2}-1 \simeq 0.4142$, in dimension $d\geq 3$, only if $\rho > \rho_3\defeq \sqrt{3/2}-1 \simeq 0.2247$. \end{lemma}